linZHank/invpend_experiment/README.md

 ## Scripts
 All python scripts is located at *`/your/path/to/`*`ros_ws/src/invpend_experiment/invpend_control/scripts`.
-- `cartpole.py` configures the model to be a reinforcement learning ready enviroment.
+- `cartpole_v0.py` and `cartpole_v1` configures the model to be a reinforcement learning ready enviroment.
 - `test_env.py` is a good starting point to familiarize this environment.
 Currently, sending random command and sinusoidal command to the cart through velocity control are available/
 - `qtable_train.py` runs Q-learning algorithm on the cart-pole, however parameters are undertuned at current stage.
 - `qtable_eval.py` evaluates the Q table learned by `qtable_train.py`